360 (rapper): 2007–2012: What You See Is What You Get, Falling & Flying

 In February 2007, he signed to Soulmate Records.
 He released his debut album, What You See Is What You Get, on 22 March 2008.
 An InTheMix reviewer found 360 "not only showcases his hilariously funny comedic side but demonstrates his ability to approach more serious and personal issues, producing a well rounded album".

 In a video interview for Peak Street Magazine, 360 described his musical style as a combination of "some pop influences, electro, dubstep, and unintelligent rhymes".
 On 14 January 2008, 360 released a music video of "Mamma Mia", which depicts his desire for Bec Hewitt and mocked her husband, Lleyton Hewitt, which was the Video of the Week on MySpace.com's Australian hip hop page.
 360 described it as a comedic effort, "I wanted to take the piss out of them ...
 It's not meant to be taken too seriously she's not really my type".
 Management for the couple dismissed the rapper's effort as "a publicity stunt".

 By March 2010, he remained signed with Soulmate Records, which had signed a distribution deal with EMI Records.
 In December that year, his single, "Just Got Started" (featuring Pez), was released.
 By March the following year, it peaked at No. 59 on the ARIA Singles Chart, and at No. 21 on the ARIA Urban Singles Chart.

 360's second album, Falling & Flying, was released on 30 September 2011 which reached No. 4 on the ARIA Albums Chart, and remained in the number-one position of the Australian iTunes charts for three weeks.
 By October 2012, Falling & Flying was certified platinum by ARIA for shipments of 70,000 units, and was certified double platinum by July 2014.

 In November 2011, the fourth single from the album, "Boys like You" (featuring Gossling), was released, which peaked at No. 3 on the Australian singles chart in February 2012.
 The track also reached the top 40 of the New Zealand Singles Chart.
 The single was certified 4× platinum by ARIA for shipments of 280,000 units.
 His following singles, "Child" (April 2012) and "Run Alone" (August), both reached the ARIA 'Singles Top 30' chart.
 "Child" was certified platinum and "Run Alone" received a gold certification.

-The national Australian "Flying Tour" occurred in support of the album, and 360 was supported by new Melbourne artist Bam Bam.
+The national Australian "Flying Tour" occurred in support of the album, and 360 was supported by Melbourne artist Bam Bam.